Last updated 2022 February 18

 - Students who have finished all their course work and are just working on their thesis may enroll for residence.
 Similarly, students who are not enrolled in any subject but who want to complete an “INC” or remove a grade of “4”, must also enroll for residence.
 (UP Faculty Manual Section 11.5.6)

-- However, students who have no course to enroll in, because, to no fault of theirs, none of their remaining courses are offered for that semester, are recommended to enroll for Residency. (especially if they are already MRR)
+- However, students who have no course to enroll in, because, to no fault of theirs, none of their remaining courses are offered for that semester, are recommended to enroll for residence. (especially if they are already MRR)

 Note: A student who has exceeded the Maximum Residence Rule (MRR) may no longer go on LOA.